-- Meat & Vegetables – lamb, pork and roasted vegetable stacks
+- Meat & Vegetables – lamb, pork and grilled vegetable skewers with garlic dipping sauce

-- Salad – Romaine with local fruit and peach vinaigrette.
+- Farmhouse Salad – green summer Romaine with cherry tomatoes, local fruit and peach vinaigrette.

 Only 70 tickets will be available so make your plans now to join us for a beautiful outdoor dinner on the farm.
 If you’ve ever enjoyed Pizza Night this will be 5x better!